Strong Policy For Healthy Food Environments.

-Food, health and economic policy has a huge impact on child nutrition.
-Policy at all levels of government shapes childhood food environments — the type and quality of food available, cost, how its marketed and how children perceive it — in homes, schools, restaurants, food markets other public spaces.
+Policies on food, health and economics have a huge impact on child nutrition.
+Policy at all levels of government shapes childhood food environments — the type and quality of food available, cost, how it's marketed and how children perceive it — in homes, schools, restaurants, food markets other public spaces.

 But good policy rests on solid evidence.
 And implementation requires consultation, customization and monitoring.
 Faculty in the Lawson Centre develop and study nutrition policy on advertising, menu labelling, taxes, guidelines, maternal and infant health, food security and other policy issues — through research, government and industry advisory panels, teaching, and partnerships with community and public health organizations.